 The major wildlife attraction to the reserve is the two primate species.
-More than two hundred bird species have also been recorded here, these includes the African Open-bill Stork, White-winged Apalis, African Pygmy-falcon, Black-bellied Glossy-starling, African Barred Owlet, Martial Eagle, Scaly Babbler, Bat Hawk and the Golden Pipit.
+More than two hundred bird species have also been recorded here, these include the African Open-bill Stork, White-winged Apalis, African Pygmy-falcon, Black-bellied Glossy-starling, African Barred Owlet, Martial Eagle, Scaly Babbler, Bat Hawk, and the Golden Pipit.

 The park which is 6 km2 can be accessed by plane via Mombasa or Malindi airports.
 By road the reserve can be accessed through the Malindi – Garissa road, situated two hundred and fifty kilometers north of Mombasa on the Malindi to Garissa road.

 Best time to Visit Tana River Primate Reserve

 The climatic condition of the destination is hot and dry.
 The reserve can be toured all year round.

 Attractions at Tana River Primate Reserve

 - River Tana

 - Endangered primates watching

 - Bird Watching